eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/alias.md

 ## Description

-Aliases provide a way giving another name to a type or declaration.
-The different kinds of alias have different semantics.

-### Type alises

-A type alias is simply another name for a given type.
-Type alias are usually used to avoid having to repeat long or complex type expressions.
+Type aliases allow us to avoid having to repeat long or complex type expressions.

-They are not declarations, as such, and are not reified, so you cannot import a type alises from another module, for example.
+Type aliases are not type declarations as such, and are not reified at runtime.
+Instead, a type alias is replaced (recursively) by its definition as part of the compilation process.
-Instead the aliases are simply resolved recursively at compile time.

-### Interface aliases

-Unlike [type aliases](#type_alias), `interface` interfaces *are* declarations and are reified, so they can be imported from other modules, and exist in the metamodel.

-You cannot use `interface` alias for a `class`: It must be aliasing an `interface`.

-### Class aliases

-Class aliases are similar to [interface aliases](#interface_aliases), can but also be used in [instantiation](../../expression/instantiation) expressions.

-Unlike [type aliases](#type_alias), `class` interfaces *are* declarations and are reified, so they can be imported from other modules, and exist in the metamodel.

-You cannot use `class` alias for a `interface`: It must be aliasing a `class`.
+The different kinds of alias declaration have slightly different semantics, affecting where the alias can appear:

+- an interface alias may appear anywhere an interface type may appear,
+- a class alias may appear anywhere a class type may appear, and
+- a generic type alias may only appear where an arbitrary type expression may appear.

 ### Metamodel